Ephraim Morse: Personal life

 Morse's first wife, Lydia, died in Old Town in 1856.
-In 1865, Morse brought New Hampshire schoolteacher Mary Chase Walker to serve in the local school in San Diego, California.
+In 1865, Morse brought New Hampshire schoolteacher Mary Chase Walker to serve in the local school, Mason Street School in San Diego, California.
 The two married on December 20, 1866.
 By his first wife he had one son, Edward, who eventually resettled in newly incorporated Merrimac, Massachusetts, formerly West Amesbury.
 Morse died on January 17, 1906.